Ustrasana Yoga (Camel Pose) For Beginners - How To Do & Benefits?

 Ustrasana, also known as the “Camel Pose”, is a powerful yoga asana that holds a deeper significance beyond just physical exercise.
 Derived from the Sanskrit words "ustra" meaning camel and "asana" meaning pose, this posture represents strength, grace, and resilience like a camel.

-Ustrasana yoga pose is not just about the physical benefits but it symbolizes the bravery of the camel, with its ability to withstand long periods of harsh desert conditions.
+This yoga pose is not just about the physical benefits but it symbolizes the bravery of the camel, with its ability to withstand long periods of harsh desert conditions.
 In practicing this pose, you tap into your own inner strength, finding the courage to face challenges head-on and embrace vulnerability.

-Points to remember before attempting Ustrasana Yoga:
+Points to remember before attempting Ustrasana:

-• Warm-up adequately, focusing on the spine, shoulders, and hip flexors.
+• Warm up adequately, focusing on the spine, shoulders, and hip flexors.

 • Perform preparatory poses like Cat-Cow, Cobra, and Child's Pose to loosen up the spine.